olivito/spark-root-applications/README.md

 ### Running on multiple samples in one spark job

 Small scale example for running over MC multiple samples in one spark job.
-The samples are specified in the input csv file, here a subset of ZZTo4mu and ZZTo2e2mu.
+The samples are specified in the input csv file, here a subset of SingleMu_Run2012B data and ZZTo4mu MC.
 ```
 spark-submit --master yarn \
 --class org.dianahep.sparkrootapplications.examples.DimuonReductionAODMultiDataset \